rodydavis/signals.dart/website/src/content/docs/examples/dart-html-todo.md

     final currentFilter = filter.value;
     final currentTasks = tasks;
     if (currentFilter == "all") {
-      return currentTasks.toList();
+      // We use toList() here because we need to return a new reference of the list to pass the effect's equality check return currentTasks.toList();
     } else if (currentFilter == "active") {
       return currentTasks.where((task) => !task.completed).toList();